KoskinenTimo/Crypto-Analyzer-For-Scrooge/README.md

-If you have docker installed and want to run the app in a container you can simply run:
+If you have docker installed and want to run the app in a container at http://localhost:3000/ you can simply run:

 docker container run -p 3000:3000 koskinentht/gecko-front:1.2